dfinity/ic/scalability/Readme.md

 # Run the benchmark (experiment)

+There is a collection of flags to instruct how to run an experiment.
+Common ones are:
+* use_updates
+* initial_rps
+* increment_rps
+* target_rps
+* max_rps
+* testnet
+* ...

+You can add more flags for your experiment as needed.

+For the common workload setting flags (e.g. `initial_rps`, `increment_rps`, `target_rps`, `max_rps`), as their definition are shared between query experiments and update experiments, the default values are also shared between the two.
+So it is expected from experiment developer, to set sensible workload targets for the environment they run the experiment on.
+A typical way of doing it correctly, takes a couple of tries of different values, to find a sensible compilation of numbers, to set to the recurring pipeline.

-As described above, make sure you have *two* testnets reserved, then:
+Make sure you have *two* testnets reserved, then:

 - Run the python script corresponding to your benchmark.
 A good starting point is the following, which benchmarks system overhead by stressing with query and update calls.
 Default are queries, use `--use_updates=True` for update calls:

   ```
-  $  pipenv run ./max_capacity_system_baseline.py --testnet $TESTNET --wg_testnet $WG_TESTNET
+  $  pipenv run experiments/max_capacity_system_baseline.py --testnet $TESTNET --wg_testnet $WG_TESTNET
   ```
 - You can observe the benchmark on the following dashboard: https://grafana.dfinity.systems/d/u016YUeGz/workload-generator-metrics?orgId=1&refresh=5s - make sure to select the target subnetwork *as well as* the subnetwork with workload generators under "IC" and "IC workload generator" at the top respectively.
-- Create the report `pipenv run generate_report.py githash timestamp`.
+- Create the report `pipenv run generate_report.py --base_dir {your_artifacts_root_dir} --git_revision {IC_revision_your_experiment_ran_on} --timestamp {the_timestamp_marker_of_your_experiment}`.
 This is normally called from the suite automatically, so in many cases you won't to manually run it.

 # Run against mainnet